Kia plans first sports sedan next year as it seeks younger, more hip image

-SEOUL (Reuters) - Kia Motors (000270.KS) plans to launch its first sports sedan next year, people familiar with the matter told Reuters, seeking to burnish a sporty, younger image as larger sibling Hyundai Motor (005380.KS) builds up its premium offerings.
+SEOUL, Feb 3 (Reuters) - Kia Motors plans to start production of its first sports sedan in May 2017, people familiar with the matter told Reuters, seeking to burnish a sporty, younger image as larger sibling Hyundai Motor builds up its premium offerings.

-Kia aims to start producing the sedan, codenamed CK, in May 2017 and will target annual output of 60,000 vehicles, said two people with direct knowledge of the matter, declining to be identified as the plans have not been made official.
+Kia plans annual production of 60,000 for the sedan, codenamed CK, said two people with direct knowledge of the matter, declining to be identified as the plans have not been made official.

-The four-door model plans to take on BMW’s 4 series (BMWG.DE) as well as the Audi A5 (BMWG.DE), and will feature 2.0-litre, 2.2-litre and 3.0-litre engine options, one person said, adding that it will be Kia’s second rear-wheel drive car.
+The four-door model aims to take on BMW’s 4 series as well as the Audi A5, and will feature 2.0-litre, 2.2-litre and 3.0-litre engine options, one person said, adding that it will be Kia’s second rear-wheel drive car.

 Once known for cheap and bland models, both Hyundai and Kia are keen to move upmarket as their cars gain traction with consumers but differentiating their brands has been and will continue to prove a challenge.